hannylicious/django-unmanaged-assistant/README.md

 ## Solution

-Instead of trying to 'make the models managed when running locally' (and thus possibly creating/committing migrations you do not want in your repo), you can use Django Unmanaged Assistant to automatically create tables for your unmanaged models.
+Instead of trying to 'make the models managed when running locally', which is commonly suggested (and thus possibly creating/committing migrations you do not want in your repo), you can use Django Unmanaged Assistant to dynamically create tables for your unmanaged models.
+Then you can use something like 'factory_boy' or other scripts to help generate data for these tables.

 The app scans through all locally installed apps in your Django project, identifies unmanaged models, and creates tables for these models if they don't already exist.
 It also checks existing tables for missing columns and adds them if necessary.